hamcrest/OCHamcrest/README.md

-We'll start by writing a very simple Xcode unit test, but instead of using OCUnit's ``STAssertEqualObjects`` function, we'll use Hamcrest's ``assertThat`` construct and the standard set of matchers:
+We'll start by writing a very simple Xcode unit test, but instead of using OCUnit's ``STAssertEqualObjects`` function, we'll use Hamcrest's ``assertThat`` construct and a predefined matcher:

     #import <SenTestingKit/SenTestingKit.h>